aarons-archive/life-bot/README.md

 Life is a multipurpose discord bot made by Axel#3456.
 You can click [here](https://discord.com/oauth2/authorize?client_id=628284183579721747&scope=bot&permissions=4399156288) to invite it with basic permissions, or [here](https://discord.com/oauth2/authorize?client_id=628284183579721747&scope=bot) to invite with no permissions.
 Feel free to join my [support server](https://discord.gg/w9f6NkQbde) in case you find any bugs or have features to suggest.

+## Usage:

+To use the bot, invite it and then type `l-help` for a list of commands.

 ## Features:

 * **Music** - lyrics, queue management, volume control, and filters